kalrish/aws-music/README.md

  2. Deploy a new CloudFormation stack based on the `cfn/main.yaml` template.

+ 3. Set up your git solution:

+      -  If you chose to use a GitHub repository in your account, you'll have to connect AWS to GitHub if you haven't already.

- 3. If you chose to create a private CodeCommit repository, push the code to it.
+      -  If you chose to create a private CodeCommit repository, push the code to it.

          From within your clone directory:

              $  git remote add codecommit ssh://git-codecommit.eu-central-1.amazonaws.com/v1/repos/vibes
              $  git remote add codecommit https://git-codecommit.eu-central-1.amazonaws.com/v1/repos/vibes
              $  git push codecommit master

          You might need to configure git or the SSH client.
 If need be, refer to the official AWS docs.

  4. Upload your music sources to the source bucket.